-An 18th century, stone-built detached holiday cottage, nestling in a courtyard location on the edge of Abergynolwyn village, which stands amidst the most beautiful scenery of the Dysynni Valley in the Snowdonia National Park.
+An 18th century, stone-built detached holiday cottage, nestling in a courtyard location on the edge of Abergynolwyn village, which stands amidst the Snowdonia National Park.

 This Abergynolwyn cottage is perfect for families, a group of friends or as a romantic hideaway for two.

-The Abergynolwyn cottage has three delightful bedrooms, one en-suite, a traditional dining room, modern kitchen with Belfast sink and a lovely character sitting room ideal for unwinding after an exciting day out.
+The property boasts three delightful bedrooms, one en-suite, a traditional dining room, modern kitchen with Belfast sink and a lovely character sitting room ideal for unwinding after an exciting day out.

-Outside this Abergynolwyn cottage are a courtyard and spacious slate patio area, perfect for dining alfresco and enjoying the stunning mountain view.
+Outside is a courtyard and a spacious slate patio area, perfect for dining alfresco and enjoying the stunning mountain view.

-Only 3 miles away is the beautiful Talyllyn Lake which is at the foot of the Cader Idris mountain range, a paradise for climbers, walkers, mountain bikers, fishermen and birdwatchers.
+Only three miles away is the beautiful Talyllyn Lake which is at the foot of the Cader Idris mountain range, a paradise for climbers, walkers, mountain bikers, fishermen and birdwatchers.

 You're surrounded by stunning countryside, with the magnificent Precipice Walk and the famous Coed-y-Brenin forest nearby, which offers some of Europe's best mountain bike trails.

-Three bedrooms: 1 x double (accessed via spiral staircase) with en-suite shower, basin and WC, and external door, 1 x double with basin, 1 x twin with external door.
-Bathroom with bath, hand-held shower, basin and WC.
-Ground floor shower room with shower, basin and WC.
-Fitted kitchen with dining area.
-Dining room with sofa and doors to front patio.
-Sitting room with multi-fuel stove and doors to front patio.
+Three bedrooms: 1 x double (accessed via spiral staircase) with en-suite shower, basin and WC, 1 x double with basin, 1 x twin.
+Bathroom with bath, hand-held shower, basin and WC. ground floor shower room with shower, basin and WC.
+Kitchen/diner.
+Dining room with sofa.
+Sitting room with multi-fuel stove.